Parliament wants to hear what you think about the End of Life Choice Bill

 Know that: In the interests of transparent democracy, everything that the Justice select committee receives is put on the Parliamentary website.
 Once it’s there, anyone can read it.

 Do you have access to the internet?
-You can get the full transcript of the End of Life Choice Bill, read other information or make an online submission.
+You can get the full transcript of the End of Life Choice Bill, or read other information.